AltaArts/BlenderRender--Prism-Render-State/README.md

 You can add the additional plugin search paths in Prism2 settings.
 Go to Settings->Plugins and click the gear icon.
 This opens a dialogue and you may add additional search paths at the bottom.

-Once added, you can either restart Prism2, or select the "Add existing plugin" (plus icon) and navigate to where you saved the DeleteFunctions folder.
+Once added, you can either restart Prism2 (prefered) or select the "Add existing plugin" (plus icon) and navigate to where you saved the DeleteFunctions folder and then click the "Reload all plugins" button.

 ![Settings_Plugin_Menubar](https://github.com/AltaArts/BlenderRender--Prism-Render-State/assets/86539171/252061e3-9b15-4683-9e23-80bf872d6595)